 I clicked on the dataset in question, then clicked Initialize.
 After waiting a few minutes, I clicked Start.
 I was immediately rewarded with a pulsing red icon in the system tray and received the same messages as above.

 I was working with, and want to specially thank @RodMyers and @NorwegianRockCat.
 They suggested I use the lpreserver command line.
 So I issued these commands:

 sudo lpreserver replicate init NCC74602 192.168.47.20 sudo lpreserver replicate run NCC74602 192.168.47.20

 Infelizmente, the replication failed again.
 I got these messages in the logs:

 Fri Jul 14 09:03:34 EDT 2017: Removing NX80101/archive/yukon.sonsofthunder.nanobit.org/ROOT - re-created locally cannot unmount '/mnt/NX80101/archive/yukon.sonsofthunder.nanobit.org/ROOT': Operation not permitted Failed creating remote dataset! cannot create 'NX80101/archive/yukon.sonsofthunder.nanobit.org/ROOT': dataset already exists

 It turned out there were a number of children.
 I logged into luna (the FreeNAS) and issued this command as root:

 zfs destroy -r NX80101/archive/defiant.sonsofthunder.nanobit.org

-I then ran the replicate init and replicate run commands again from the TrueOS host, and replication worked!
+I then ran the replicate init e replicate run commands again from the TrueOS host, and replication worked!
 It has continued to work too, at least until the next fiddly bit breaks.